DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

 ## Running Zalenium - Running a Selenium Test

 1. You first want to create a directory for the Playground repository to be pulled into.
 Enter the following command into your ssh session:
 `mkdir myProject`

 2. Change directory to your `myProject` folder:
 `cd myProject`

 3. We now want to clone the DevOps Playground repository into our new folder.
 Perform the following:
 `git clone https://github.com/ecsdigital/devopsplayground-edi-8-zalenium.git`

+4. You now want to change directory into the devopsplayground repository you just cloned.
+`cd devopsplayground-edi-8-zalenium`

 4. To run the tests, enter the following command `./node_modules/.bin/wdio wdio.conf.js`